wyhwong/CATBOT/README.md

 # CATBOT - Crypto Auto Trading Bot
-Final project for FINA4162 Big Data Applications and Financial Analytics, Advanced Diploma in FinTech, HKU School of Professional and Continuing Education.
+CATBOT is a final capstone project for FINA4162 Big Data Applications and Financial Analytics, Advanced Diploma in FinTech, HKU School of Professional and Continuing Education.
+CATBOT is a cloud application dedicated to auto cryptocurrency trading powered by primitive text scraping, text classification, and time series analysis.
+We aim for a lightweight cloud application to get the best cost-performance efficiency.

-Keywords: Cryptocurrency, Cloud Application, Data Scraping, Text Classication, and Statistical Analysis

 ---